Sarievo/brute-force/REF/readme.md

-Basic idea: We have a generator, a trivial solution and a potentially optimal answer that could be wrong.
+Basic idea: We have a generator, a trivial solution and a potentially optimal solution that could be wrong.

 Using a bash script:
 1. within a endless loop, we use the generator to generate the test cases using the cases' number as the random seed